JosephLeKH/GrantMate/README.md

 ### What Makes It Different

-**This isn't just another ChatGPT wrapper.** GrantMate is purpose-built for grant writing:
+GrantMate is built specifically for grant writing with several key features:

-- ✅ **Grounded in Truth** - Only uses verified organizational data, never invents capabilities
+- ✅ **Grounded in verified data** - Uses only documented organizational information
-- ✅ **Source Attribution** - Every claim is cited with knowledge base sources
+- ✅ **Source attribution** - Cites knowledge base sources for transparency
-- ✅ **Sponsor Intelligence** - Analyzes fit and explains how responses were tailored
+- ✅ **Sponsor analysis** - Helps tailor responses to specific funders
-- ✅ **Self-Aware** - Provides fit scores and explains strengths/gaps honestly
+- ✅ **Honest assessment** - Provides fit scores that acknowledge both strengths and gaps
-- ✅ **Built for Impact** - Designed with nonprofit staff feedback and real grant requirements
+- ✅ **Real feedback** - Built based on conversations with PHC staff about actual needs

 ---